Innocent Murmurs (Flow Murmurs)

 Tetralogy of Fallot

-The murmur in tetralogy of Fallot arises from pulmonary stenosis, giving an ejection systolic murmur loudest at the pulmonary area (second intercostal space, left sternal boarder).
+The murmur in tetralogy of Fallot arises from pulmonary stenosis, giving an ejection systolic murmur loudest at the pulmonary area (second intercostal space, left sternal border).

 Cyanotic Heart Disease